tvdboom/ATOM/docs_sources/user_guide/training.md

 By default, the hyperparameters and corresponding dimensions per model are predefined by ATOM.
 Use the `dimensions` key to use custom ones.
-Just like with `est_params`, you can share the same dimensions across models or use a dictionary with the model names as keys to specify the dimensions for every individual model.
+Just like with `est_params`, you can share the same dimensions across models or use a dictionary with the model name as key to specify the dimensions for every individual model.
 Note that the provided search space dimensions must be compliant with skopt's API.